Stuart Thompson (curler)

 Stuart Thompson (born September 26, 1992 in Halifax, Nova Scotia) is a Canadian curler.
-He currently skips his own team on the World Curling Tour.
+He currently plays third on Team Kendal Thompson.

 Career

 Juniors

 As a junior curler, Thompson won three Nova Scotia provincial titles.
 The first came in 2011, playing second for his brother Kendal's team.
 The team represented Nova Scotia at the 2011 Canadian Junior Curling Championships, where the team would just miss the playoffs, finishing with a 7-5 record.
 With the elder Kendal graduating from the junior ranks, Stuart formed his own junior team for the next season with himself skipping, teammates Scott Babin, Alex MacNeil and Paul Weingartshofer.
 The team won the 2012 provincial junior title and represented Nova Scotia at the 2012 Canadian Junior Curling Championships.
 Thompson led his rink to a 9-3 round robin record, tied for third with Manitoba.
 This put the team in a tiebreaker game for the final playoff spot, which they would lose.
 For the next season, Thompson continued as skip for his team, adding Luke Saunders to the rink, replacing Weingartshofer.
 The team would win the 2013 provincial junior championship and again represented Nova Scotia at that year's Canadian Juniors.
 There, the team finished with an 8-2 round robin record, good enough for second place.
 However, the team would lose in the semifinal against Manitoba's Matt Dunstone, settling for a bronze medal.

 Thompson also played with his brother on the Saint Mary's University curling team.
 The team would finish with a 3-4 record at the 2011 CIS/CCA Curling Championships.